 Aim for 30 to 60 minutes of outside time each day to help improve your baby’s sleep while traveling.
 Being in the fresh air can also be a welcome distraction when your baby is struggling to make it to the next nap time!

 Avoiding an overtired baby may be one of the trickier things you try to do while traveling.
 The truth is, you’ll just have to do your best and roll with it.
 There are only so many things in our control when we are focusing on our baby’s sleep while traveling.

 Hopefully you know your baby’s wake windows and how long she can be awake before she needs to sleep again.
-If you can try and get her a nap within her normal wake time, then great!
+If you can try and get her a nap within her normal wake time or regular nap time, then great!

 If you can’t get naps in during the day—or your baby refused a nap altogether—aim for an earlier bedtime.
 It sounds counterintuitive, but when babies are overtired they will often wake up earlier the next morning.

 Your baby will likely make up for the lack of sleep during the day at night time.

 Naps can be one of the biggest challenges of traveling with small children.